 Everything You Need to Know About Engagement & Wedding Ring Bands

 When choosing an engagement ring or wedding band there is a lot to consider.
 From choosing between a moissanite, lab grown diamond or coloured gemstone centre stone, deciding the stone size, setting & precious metal choice, the band itself is often a last or forgotten thought.
-However, we believe the band is a very important aspect of a rings design, influencing style and fit of your engagement ring or wedding band and should be regarded with care.
+However, we believe the band is a very important aspect of a rings design, influencing style and fit of your moissanite engagement ring or wedding band and should be regarded with care.
 To help when choosing the perfect ring, we have created the ultimate guide to ring bands.

 Band profile refers to the shape of the wedding band, usually as it appears from the rings cross section.
-There are many different band profiles available across our engagement rings, wedding and eternity bands, of which are listed below.
+There are many different band profiles available across our moissanite and lab diamond engagement rings, wedding and eternity bands, of which are listed below.

 Photo Reference: Grace 1.90ct Moissanite Solitaire Ring

 Made popular by the classic Tiffany ring, the knife edge band profile is a modern take on the traditional engagement ring band and is one of our most fashionable band profiles, as seen in the Grace ring pictured above.
 This v-shaped band features sloped edges, which meet at a point creating a sharp edge along the the rings shoulders.
 This angled appearance magnifies the size of the rings centre stone, allowing your precious moissanite, lab diamond or coloured gemstone to take the spotlight, resulting in a show stopping design.
 Despite the protruding design taking a slight getting used to, most find a knife edge band perfectly comfortable to wear.